salad/salad/README.md

 Salad plays nicely with both django and south, but doesn't require them.

 Include the django steps and terrains into your steps and terrains, and you're all set. `manage.py harvest` and all of the lettuce goodies should just work.

+*Gotcha alert:*  If you're serving static media with `staticfiles`, you'll want to pass `-d` to harvest, to run in debug mode (and enable static media.)

 Updates and Roadmap
 ===================